Privacy Settings

 • Day 5: Interlaken – Zermatt

-Travel to Zermatt (2.10 hours), the most popular car free village and famous ski resort.
-There are many things to do in Zermatt but the main attraction is the Matterhorn.
+Travel to Zermatt (2.10 hours), the most popular car-free village and a famous ski resort.
+There are many things to do in Zermatt, but the main attraction is the Matterhorn.

-Settle into your hotel and proceed for a visit to the Matterhorn Glacier Paradise to get the best views of the Matterhorn.
+Settle into your hotel and proceed to the Matterhorn Glacier Paradise to get the best views of the Matterhorn.
 Walk through the village to reach the cable car base station.
+Flash your Swiss Travel Pass to avail of the passholder discount or exchange your pre-purchased voucher and get going.

-Note: Zermatt is a car free village.
-In case you have a hotel that is far from the station, make sure you call ahead and check if they offer complimentary or paid pick-ups
+Note: Zermatt is a car-free village.
+If you have a hotel that is far from the station, make sure you call ahead and check if they offer complimentary or paid pick-ups.

 • Day 6: Zermatt